adamzolyak/README/README.md

 ## Overview

 A read me manual for Adam Zolyak.
 Get to know who I am and how to work with me.
 See the [inspiration for this readme](https://www.nytimes.com/2013/03/31/business/questbacks-lead-strategist-on-his-user-manual.html).
+Learn more about my projects at https://adamzolyak.com/.

 ## About Me